 Instructions

-- Prepare the crust.
-In a medium bowl whisk flour with salt.
+- In a medium bowl whisk flour with salt.
 Incorporate butter using a pastry blender, a fork or a pastry processor, until crumbs are formed.
 Add egg yolk and water and mix just until dough comes together.
-Wrap it with plastic, knead slowly to form a disc and refrigerate for at least 30 minutes.

-- Meanwhile prepare the caramelized apples.
-Peel, the apples and toss with lemon juice.
+- Peel, the apples and toss with lemon juice.
 Core the apples and cut into quarters.
 Place in a large bowl and toss again with lemon juice.

 - In a 9 inch (23cm) cast iron pan add sugar and water over medium heat, and cook until it turns golden brown.
 Remove from heat, and stir in butter.